cskevhho/cskevhho/README.md

 ## Get in Touch?

-If you've made it this far and are interested in discussing internship/work opportunities, please feel free to email me at kevhho@my.york.ca!
+If you've made it this far and are interested in discussing internship/work opportunities, please feel free to email me at hhokevin@gmail.com!
 Cheers 🤠
 <!---
 cskevhho/cskevhho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.